-475 Conclusions
+Conclusions

-In this work, we present a lithospheric scale reflectivity profile of the central part of the Iberian Peninsula by means of Global Phase Seismic Interferometry (GloPSI) acquired as part of the CIMDEF project.
+460 In this work, we present a lithospheric scale reflectivity profile of the central part of the Iberian Peninsula by means of Global Phase Seismic Interferometry (GloPSI) acquired as part of the CIMDEF project.
 The array covers the Cenozoic Duero and Tajo basins, to the N and S respectively of the Central System.
 The most relevant finding of the resulting image is the thickening of the Central System crust through a northward directed imbrication of its lowermost part.
-In general, the crust-mantle boundary presents depths between 29-31 km to the N and S of the profile, while below the

-- Central System it reaches depths of 38 km.
+In general, the crust-mantle boundary presents depths between 29-31 km to the N and S of the profile, while below the 465 Central System it reaches depths of 38 km.
 The crustal thickening has a wavelength of around 100 km, and encloses the entire Central System, from the southern thrust, the boundary to the S with the Tajo Basin, until the southern border of the Duero Basin.
 As yet, it is not clear if the imaged lower crust imbrication affects also the upper crust.
-In fact, the surface projection of this feature could be projected on top of the southern Central System thrust or the Tietar River faults system, thus indicating that the whole crust might be affected by this feature and further explaining the low topographies - 485 system, thus indicating that the whole crust might be affected by this feature and further explaining the low topographies of the meseta to the S of the Central System.
+In fact, the surface projection of this feature could be projected on top of the southern Central System thrust or the Tietar River faults system, thus indicating that the whole crust might be affected by this feature and further explaining the low topographies 470 of the meseta to the S of the Central System.
 However, the fact that a Variscan mid-crustal detachment has been inferred and the lack of estimations of lower crustal shortening hinder this interpretation.
-Higher resolution datasets are necessary to image these features. - 490 Furthermore, the profile reveals a clear different reflectivity signature within the crust.
-The crust is subdivided into two main layers, the upper and lower crust.
+Higher resolution datasets are necessary to image these features.

+Furthermore, the profile reveals a clear different reflectivity signature within the crust.
+The crust is subdivided into two 475 main layers, the upper and lower crust.
 The upper crust is inferred to be formed mainly by massive granitoids under the Central System down to 5.5 s TWT, as its seismic response is dominated by low frequencies and high amplitudes.
 Below this layer, the lower crust is characterized by high frequency and high amplitude arrivals, supporting the existence of high impedance contrast layers that have been already imaged with vertical incidence data in the lower crust to the S and N of the CIMDEF profile.

-The interface that separates upper and lower crust ( $\approx 12.5-15$ km depth) is proposed to be a detachment level between both crusts.
+The interface that separates upper and lower crust (≈ 12.5 -15 km depth), is proposed to be a detachment level between both crusts.
 However, the characteristics of the outcropping rocks, showing ductile deformation in many areas hinders its interpretation as fragile-ductile transition.
 Further studies about this interface are in progress and will be presented elsewhere.